-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla extract

-- 2 1/2 - 3 cups powdered Sugar
+- 2 1/2 - 3 cups powdered sugar

 - 1-2 Milky Way Candy Bars , chopped, for topping, if desired

-Heat oven to 350°F. Grease and flour two 9-inch round baking pans.
+- Heat oven to 350°F. Grease and flour two 9-inch round baking pans.
 (I also line the bottom of the pans with wax paper!)

 Stir in the boiling water (your batter will be very thin--that's OK!).
 Pour batter into cake pans.

 Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.

-Once cakes have cooled, use a sharp serrated knife to torte each 9'' cake--(cut each cake evenly in half, horizontally, so that you end up with four, thin, 9'' cake pieces!)
+- Once cakes have cooled, use a sharp serrated knife to torte each 9'' cake--(cut each cake evenly in half, horizontally, so that you end up with four, thin, 9'' cake pieces!)

-In a medium saucepan over medium heat add the butter and brown sugar.
+- In a medium saucepan over medium heat add the butter and brown sugar.
 Stir well and heat to boiling.
 Boil stirring constantly, for 2 minutes.

 At this point I like to set aside 1/2 cup of this runny frosting for drizzling on top of the cake after I've frosted it.

 Then add about 1/2 cup additional powdered sugar and beat well with electric mixers until you've reached a good frosting consistency.
-Keep in mind that the frosting will harden even more once cooled, so don't add too much powdered sugar.
+(Keep in mind that the frosting will harden even more once cooled, so don't add too much powdered sugar.)